COMPANY FORMATION IN LITHUANIA

 What are the ways to set up a company in Lithuania?

-Establishing a company in Lithuania opens the door for entrepreneurs to the European Union market and provides access to a number of economic and tax advantages.
-The process of company registration in Lithuania can be carried out in various ways, each of which has its own peculiarities, advantages and requirements.
-Let us take a closer look at the main ways of company incorporation in Lithuania to help entrepreneurs make an informed choice.
+Setting up a business in Lithuania opens up perspectives to the European Union market and gives access to a number of economic and tax advantages.
+Generally speaking, the procedure for company registration in Lithuania can be done in several ways, each having its own peculiarities, advantages, and requirements.
+Let us consider the main ways of company incorporation in Lithuania in order to help entrepreneurs to make an appropriate choice in this regard.
+Another step is to underline that

-According to Lithuanian law, every company registering in the country must have a legal address within Lithuania.
-This address is entered in the official register and is used as the official seat of the company.
-The legal address is necessary for correspondence with state authorities, tax authorities and for keeping official documents.
+According to the law of Lithuania, every company which is registered in the country should have a legal address in the country.
+The address is indicated in the official register and it turns to be the official seat of the firm.
+The legal address is required for the correspondence with state authorities, tax authorities, and to store the official documents.

-- Legal representation: It serves as the official place to receive all legally relevant notices and documents from public authorities, courts and third parties.
+- Legal address: It serves as the legally acknowledged address for receiving all notices and documents relating to legal value from public authorities, courts, and third parties.

 How to provide a registered office

-- Renting an office: One of the most obvious ways is to rent a commercial property to be used as an office and registered office.
+- Renting an office: Apparently, the most obvious way is renting a commercial property and using this place as office and registered office.

-- Virtual office: For companies that do not need physical office space, a virtual office can be a cost-effective and convenient solution.
-A virtual office provides a legal address and often additional services such as postal services.
+- Virtual office: The concept of a virtual office is a more affordable and convenient option for those companies that don’t require office space.
+A virtual office provides one with a legal address, and often additional services like postal services.

 - Use of legal and consulting services: Some law and consulting companies offer the service of providing a legal address for client companies.

-Having a legal address in Lithuania is a prerequisite for establishing and further running a business.
-It plays a central role in legal representation of the company, tax registration and formation of business reputation.
-The choice of the method of securing a legal address depends on the specifics and needs of the business, as well as on the financial capabilities of the company.
-The right choice of a legal address can significantly simplify the process of registration and subsequent operation of a company in Lithuania.
+Having a legal address in Lithuania is one of the constitutional criteria for the creation and further operation of the business.
+In such a case, it plays a central role in those aspects such as legal representation of the company, tax registration, and formation of business reputation.
+The method of securing the legal address is left to the discretion of the business, its particular needs, and financial capabilities.
+A proper choice of a legal address, accordingly, can significantly simplify the process of the company registration and its further operation in Lithuania.
+In this respect:

 Is it possible to open a branch of a foreign company in Lithuania?

-Lithuania, due to its strategic location in Europe, attractive tax system and business-friendly environment, is an attractive country for international companies seeking to expand their presence in the European market.
-One of the ways for a foreign company to start operating in Lithuania is to open a branch office.
-Let us look at the key aspects related to establishing a branch office of a foreign company in Lithuania.
+With its strategic location in Europe, an attractive tax system, and business-friendly environment, Lithuania has traditionally been one of the countries able to attract international companies willing to enlarge their presence in the European market.
+Establishment of a branch office is one of the ways in which a foreign company can start operation in Lithuania.
+Let us consider main issues connected with establishment of a branch office of a foreign company in Lithuania.

 Understanding the branch

-A branch of a foreign company in Lithuania is not considered a separate legal entity, but a part of a foreign company.
-This means that a foreign company is fully responsible for the activities of its branch in Lithuania.
+A branch of a foreign company in Lithuania is not considered to be an independent subject of law, but a part of a foreign company.
+In other words, a foreign company is fully responsible for the activity of its branch in Lithuania.

 Advantages of opening a branch

-- Access to the European market: A branch allows a foreign company to quickly enter the Lithuanian and, consequently, the European market.
+- Access to the European market: A branch will allow entering the Lithuanian and, consequently, the European market relatively fast.

 - Reputation: Having a branch office in Lithuania can increase the credibility of the company among local clients and partners.